Jip-Hop/jailmaker/templates/podman/README.md

     --private-users=524288:131072
 ```

-Start the jail with `jlmkr start mypodmanjail` and open a shell session inside the jail (as the remapped root user) with `jlmkr shell mypodmanjail`.
+Start the jail with `./jlmkr.py start mypodmanjail` and open a shell session inside the jail (as the remapped root user) with `./jlmkr.py shell mypodmanjail`.

 Then inside the jail setup the new rootless user: